gem/oq-engine/doc/manual/oq-manual.rst

    9075 | Realizations

-The risk job calculates the probabilistic damage distribution for each asset in the exposuremodel starting from the above generated hazard curves.
+The risk job calculates the probabilistic damage distribution for each asset in the *Exposure Model* starting from the above generated hazard curves.
 The following command launches the risk calculations:

 .. code:: shell-session